Weedshaker/PeerWebSite/README.md

 ## Real Time Peer to Peer Web Site Host from your Browser

 ### Description
-TODO: Extend description to cover new IPFS support!!!
+TODO: Extend description to cover new IPFS support!!!\
-Send Texts, Pictures and Videos embedded in HTML with CSS and JavaScript through WebRTC in acquaintance of WebTorrents for files, live edited P2P as well as static Torrents.
-No conversation data passes a server nor is saved anywhere but **sent directly from browser to browser**.
-Your website disappears from the aether as soon as you close or reload your tab, except of your WebTorrent snapshots. *(Saving in-site WebTorrents is not yet supported.)* **Note: Cellphone networks on 4g/5g possibly block your WebRTC or WebTorrent connections, which renders PeerWebSite unusable, except you use the IPFS option!!! or you could circumvent this by using a VPN, which I generally recommend.**
+Send Texts, Pictures and Videos embedded in HTML with CSS and JavaScript through WebRTC, WebTorrents or IPFS, live edited P2P as well as static Torrents + IPFS.
+With WebRTC/WebTorrent (NOT IPFS) - No conversation data passes a server nor is saved anywhere but **sent directly from browser to browser**.
+Your website disappears from the aether as soon as you close or reload your tab, except of your WebTorrent/IPFS snapshots. *(Saving in-site WebTorrents is not yet supported.)* **Note: Cellphone networks on 4g/5g possibly block your WebRTC or WebTorrent connections, which renders PeerWebSite unusable, except you use the IPFS option!!! or you could circumvent network restrictions by using a VPN.**

 <img src="https://weedshaker.github.io/PeerWebSite/img/screenshot1.png" align="left" width="40%">
 <img src="https://weedshaker.github.io/PeerWebSite/img/screenshot2.png" align="right" width="40%">